TailGrids/tailwind-ui-components/README.md

 # Free Tailwind CSS UI Components by TailGrids

 TailGrids is library of high-quality Tailwind CSS UI components and blocks.
 Crafted for - modern websites, landing pages and web apps.
-Comes with all essential UI components & elements, consistent design, copy-paste tool and everything you can expect from a top-notch UI library.
+Comes with all essential UI components & elements, consistent design, copy-paste UI building tool and everything you can expect from a top-notch UI library.

-The free core version comes with a good number of free UI components along with all core components.
+The free core version comes with tons of free UI components along with all core components.
 Feel free to use it with your personal or commercial projects, and don't forget to support and inspire our team by starring this repo.

 ### [🚀 Explore All Components](https://tailgrids.com/components)